Sage-Bionetworks/data_curator/README.md

     `python ingresspipe/models/examples/metadata_usage.py`

-This will prompt you with a URL on your console.
-Copy and paste the URL in your browser.
-Use your email associated with the Google account to go through the authentication process and allow the application/script (called _Quickstart_) to access Drive/Sheets/etc. You will receive an authentication/authorization code, copy and paste the code in the console.
-The `token.pickle` file will automatically be downloaded to the required location after that.
+This will prompt you with a URL on your console to Google's authorization process.
+Follow that and upon completion the `token.pickle` file will automatically be downloaded to the required location.

 _Notes:_